Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Proposed Method: SAPDEMI

 \section{Proposed Method: SAPDEMI}

-The proposed SAPDEMI can identify the underlying PDE model from noisy data $\mathcal{D}$.
-Our proposed SAPDEMI method is a two-stage method.
-The first stage is called a \textit{ functional estimation stage}, where we estimate the function and their derivatives from the noisy data $\mathcal D$ in \eqref{equ: noisy data}.
-These functional values and their derivatives serve as the input values in the second stage.
-The second stage is called a \textit{ model identification stage}, where we identify the underlying PDE-based model.
+The proposed SAPDEMI method is a two-stage method for identifying the underlying PDE model from noisy data $\mathcal{D}$.
+The first stage is called the \textit{ functional estimation stage}.
+Here, we estimate the function and its derivatives from the noisy data $\mathcal D$ in \eqref{equ: noisy data}, and use these as input in the second stage.
+The second stage is called the \textit{model identification stage}, where we identify the underlying PDE-based model.